mjirik/imcut/README.md

 Install with conda
 ----

-    conda install -c mjirik -c conda-forge imcut
+    conda install -c mjirik -c conda-forge imcut pygco

-Sometimes (on Linux) you will need to install `pygco` manually with pip
+Sometimes (on Linux) you will need to install `pygco` with pip

     conda install pip
     pip install pygco